ager-1/ager-1/README.md

-# 👋 Hi, I'm Aghaz Akhtar
+# 👋 Hi, I'm Aghaz

-🎓 Bachelor's Student in Extended Reality (XR)
-🛠️ XR Developer | 3D Designer | Computer Vision Enthusiast
-📍 Based in [Your City], Malaysia
+Pursuing a Bachelor's in Interactive Media and Immersive Technology, specializing in Virtual and Augmented Reality (VR/AR).
+I'm passionate about building immersive experiences that blend design, interaction, and real-time technology.
+With a strong foundation in 3D modeling and animation, I bring digital environments to life using tools like Blender, Unity, and Unreal Engine.
+I'm currently exploring the intersection of XR development, computer vision, and real-time interactivity to push the boundaries of virtual experiences.

 ---